 A brand new Seattle Condo project is back in the news this week.
-Bosa Development that built Insignia Towers in the Denny Triangle and One88 in Bellevue is getting closer to breaking ground on their Civic Square site at 3rd and Cherry in Downtown Seattle.
+Bosa Development which built Insignia Towers in the Denny Triangle and One88 in Bellevue is getting closer to breaking ground on their Civic Square site at 3rd and Cherry in downtown Seattle.

 There have been a number of changes to the design.
-All of which I think have been thoughtful and well received.
-For me personally, I was excited to see James Cheng as the lead architect of the property.
+All of which I think have been thoughtful and well-received.
+Personally, I was excited to see James Cheng as the lead architect of the property.
 You might recognize his name from the First Light Development at 3rd and Virginia.
 James Cheng and Westbank have partnered on a number of development sites and they are stunning.
 I suspect he will add a tremendous amount of value to Bosa’s new condo tower as well.

 Have questions?
 Get in touch firstname.lastname@example.org

 I help buyers, sellers, developers, and more.
 I also provide new condo project consulting.
 This includes helping you pick out your neighborhood, view, floor plan, and more.

 Follow us on our youtube channel!